Maker-Gitsune/The-Splaynck/instructions.md

 ![pico pinout](https://www.raspberrypi.com/documentation/microcontrollers/images/pico-pinout.svg)
     - from left to right, the columns are wired to the pico on pins **GP14 to GP2**
     - from top to bottom, the rows are wired to the pico on pins **GP21 to GP18**
+8. Load the firmware.
+    - For normal KMK usage:
-8. Transfer all the files from "Splaynck Code" (except for the readme) to the pi pico.
+        - Transfer all the files from "Splaynck Code" (except for the readme) to the pi pico.
 Test the keyboard while everything is acessible.
         - **Make sure that "old main.py" is renamed to "main.py" or "code.py"**
         - The default layout is Colemak-DH.
 If you use another layout or want to modify any of the layers, now is the time to do it.
         - boot.py hides the Pi Pico's drive unless the upper leftmost key is held when plugged in.
 You do not need to have this, but it is reccomended to make sure that the keyboard will immediately work when plugged in.
+    - For Boardsource's Peg remapping tool:
+        - Transfer all the files from "Peg stuff" to the pi pico.
+        - Launch Peg.
+        - setup your keymap and test.
 9. assemble and add the keycaps
 ![nearly finished](/images/IMG-5255.jpg)
     - be careful when closing the upper and lower halves.
 Take time to nudge the wires into the case before tightening the screws. **Do not overtighten**